cloudqubes/ootc-documentation/source/adminguide/virtual_machines/user-data.rst

 #.
 Log in to the OOTC UI.

 #.
-In the left navigation bar, click Instances.
+In the left navigation bar, click Instances in the Compute menu. |compute-icon.png|

 #.
 Click Add Instance.